Never End (song): Live performances

 At the welcome party for the 26th G8 summit, Amuro, China, Higa, and the Urasoe Boys and Girls Choirs performed "Never End" in front of the leaders of each country including Bill Clinton, who was the President of the United States at the time.

 On December 29, 2000, Amuro appeared on Music Station Super Live and sang "Never End" along with "Think of Me," headlining the show for the second time in three years since 1997.
 Amuro performed "Never End" at the 51st NHK Kohaku Uta Gassen on December 31, 2000, as a part of the Red team; this marked her sixth consecutive appearance at the prestigious event.
-During her 2004 Asia tour, namie amuro Tour 2004 featuring BEST SINGLES in Taipei & in Seoul, she sang "Never End" as the final encore, singing the second phrase in Mandarin in Taiwan and in Korean in Korea.
+During her 2004 Asia tour, the So Crazy Tour, she sang "Never End" as the final encore, singing the second phrase in Mandarin in Taiwan and in Korean in Korea.

 Commercial performance

 In Japan, "Never End" was commercially successful.
 Debuting at second place on the Oricon Singles Chart, the single shifted 268,920 copies in its first week, being blocked from reaching number one by the single "Juice" from B'z.
 On its second week, "Never End" slid to number four on the weekly ranking with 116,970 copies sold.
 All in all, "Never End" charted in the top 100 for fourteen weeks, selling a reported total of 640,310 copies, and ranked at number 32 on the year-end Oricon Singles Chart for 2000.

 "Never End" was the final single from Amuro to premiere with 100,000 copies until 2008 when her single "60s 70s 80s" shipped 114,719 copies in its first week of availability.
 "Never End" eventually ended up being certified double platinum by the RIAJ in July 2000 for selling over 500,000 copies in the country.
 It is her best selling single within the 2000s decade and, according to Oricon Style, Amuro's 10th best selling single overall.